 You could be the most careful driver on the road, but you might not be able to prevent a collision from behind.
-There are a couple of reasons for rear-end accidents and some of them include:
+There are a couple of reasons for rear-end accidents, including:

-Tailgating: Drivers are required to maintain a safe distance while on the road.
-You might not have time to react in case of an emergency when you’re following someone without maintaining the proper distance.
-A safe distance should be about three seconds so you can act accordingly should the vehicle in front stops suddenly without warning.
+- Tailgating: Drivers are required to maintain a safe distance from other vehicles while on the road.
+You might not have time to react in case of an emergency when you’re following someone too closely.
+A safe distance should be about three seconds behind the vehicle so you can safely stop in the event of an emergency.

-Distracted Driving: This one of the main causes of rear-end accidents.
-There are so many things that can distract someone while driving.
-It could be texting or talking on the phone will driving.
-You might also be distracted while talking with passengers.
-Make sure the focus is always on the road when you’re behind the wheel.
+- Distracted Driving: This is one of the main causes of rear-end accidents.
+There are so many things that can distract someone who is driving.
+It could be texting or talking on the phone while driving.
+The driver might also be distracted while talking with passengers.
+These distractions can lead to rear-end car accidents.

-DUI: Driving under the influence will obviously cause a lapse in judgment.
-It will be impossible to react on time.
-An intoxicated person is also not likely to judge the distance between vehicles.
+- DUI: Driving under the influence will obviously impact a driver’s judgment and make it impossible to react on time.
+An intoxicated person is also not able to accurately judge the distance between vehicles.
 They could also nod off when they’re driving.

-Sudden Stops: A rear-end can be caused by an abrupt stop.
-In such a situation, it could be fair to put the blame on the driver in front.
-You don’t have time to react and there is very little you can do under these circumstances.
+- Sudden Stops: A rear-end can be caused by an abrupt stop.
+In this situation, the blame could fall on the driver in front.
+However, in most rear-end accidents, it is the tailing driver who is to blame.

 It should be noted that any auto accident has the potential to cause fatal injuries.
 For rear-end accidents, the majority of victims will suffer from soft-tissue injuries.

-Back Injuries: This comes as a result from the sudden impact of a rear-end collision.
+- Back Injuries: This comes as a result of the sudden impact of a rear-end collision.
 It might take a while for someone to fully recover from such an injury.

-Whiplash: This is a term used to refer to the stiffness and pain experienced around the neck area.
-It occurs when there is a sudden and violent movement which is beyond the normal range.
+- Whiplash: This injury causes stiffness and pain in and around the neck area.
+It occurs when the impact of the accident causes the head and neck to jerk forward and backward beyond its normal range of motion.
 According to statistics, 1 out of 5 people involved in a rear-end accident suffer a whiplash injury.
 More than 80% of the victims experience pain that lasts more than a week.
-That is why it is important to see a doctor even though there might not be obvious signs of injuries when involved in a car accident.
+That is why it is important to see a doctor even though there might not be obvious signs of injuries immediately after the car accident.

-If it is possible, get out of the line in traffic.
+If it is possible, get out of traffic as soon as possible after an accident.
 Make sure that no one is seriously hurt.
-Even if there is no one who is hurt and you’ve exchanged insurance information, it doesn’t hurt to call the police.
-In the event that it turns to a settlement case, the police report will play a crucial role in determining the evidence for the case.
+Even if no one is hurt and you’ve exchanged insurance information with the other driver, it’s best to call the police.
+In the event that a personal injury claim is filed, the police report will play a crucial role in determining liability for the accident.
 You should still call the police even if you think you’re the one at fault.

-You should consult an attorney no matter how negligible the accident might appear to be at first.
+You should consult an attorney no matter how minor the accident might seem.
 You might have suffered serious injuries which will not manifest immediately.
 A good attorney will ensure that you see a specialist so that nothing is being left to chance.